sorentwo/soren-website/_posts/2016-02-08-folding-window-functions-into-ecto.md

 With a small number of trips the performance difference is negligible.
 As the number of trips increases the cost of loading that many records into memory simply to filter them out does start to add up.
-But, even with 20,000 records being slurped in for manipulation, the naive strategy is only *2x* slower.
+Even with 20,000 records being slurped in for manipulation, the naive strategy is only *2x* slower.
 For now, if you are working in Ecto, you can rest assured that the performance of naive queries is good enough not to worry about fiddling with raw SQL.

 The simple application used for testing can be found in [triptastic on GitHub][trip].

+**Edit**: The benchmark test and chart now includes a hybrid approach where the `OVER` sub-select is performed in a join.
+This was suggested by Jośe Valim as a way to avoid SQL queries, and provides better query interop with comparable performance.

 [fold]: http://blog.codeship.com/folding-postgres-window-functions-into-rails/
 [ecto]: https://github.com/elixir-lang/ecto